-- Market rate adjustment (MRA) increases for all employees are included based on an assumed 1.5 percent MRA, at an estimated cost of \$22.00 million.
+Market rate adjustment (MRA) increases for all employees are included based on an assumed 1.5 percent MRA, at an estimated cost of \$22.00 million.
 The actual MRA, based on the previously agreed to funding calculation, will be calculated in the fall of 2022.
 The MRA increase in funding is applied to employee salaries at the beginning of the fiscal year.
-The MRA provides a guide to the amount of pay structure adjustment needed to keep County pay rates competitive with the market. - Funding of \$16.20 million is required for General County employee pay increases, including performance and longevity adjustments.
+The MRA provides a guide to the amount of pay structure adjustment needed to keep County pay rates competitive with the market.

+- Funding of \$16.20 million is required for General County employee pay increases, including performance and longevity adjustments.
 The funding reflects increases effective July 2023 for graduated performance increases, based on where employees are on the pay scale, and the 4 percent longevity increases provided to employees who reach 20 or 25 years of service as of June 30 each year.
 The performance increases range from 3 percent for employees within 15 percent of the bottom of the pay scale to 1.25 percent for employees within 25 percent of the top of the pay scale.
 The average increase in FY 2024 is projected to be 2.0 percent.
 Although a larger number of employees are eligible for longevity increases in FY 2023 due to the deferral of longevity increases in FY 2021 and FY 2022, the number of eligible employees in FY 2024 will decrease accordingly. - Funding of \$20.6 million is required for public safety pay increases which reflect merit and longevity increases for all eligible public safety employees that are effective on the employee's anniversary date.
-The funding reflects the full-year impact of merit and longevity increases provided to uniformed employees in FY 2023 and the partial-year costs for merit and longevity increases provided to uniformed employees in FY 2024 since all increases are effective on the employee's anniversary date.
+The funding reflects the full-year impact of merit and longevity increases provided uniformed employees FY 2023 partial-year costs for merit and longevity increases provided to uniformed employees in FY 2024 since all increases are effective on the employee's anniversary date.
 Merit increases are awarded to public safety employees as they progress through the pay scale.
 Public safety employees who have reached an eligible length of service milestone (15 and 20 years) are eligible for longevities.
-Beginning in FY 2023, an additional longevity increase was awarded to public safety employees after 25 years of service.
-Approximately 400 employees received the 25-year longevity pay increase in FY 2023, with significantly less numbers anticipated in future years, including FY 2024, as there were a higher number of employees eligible in the first year, or FY 2023.
-This effort will enhance the County's strategy in retaining experienced employees and increase the County's market position in the long term.
+Beginning in FY 2023, it is proposed in the FY 2023 Advertised Budget Plan that an additional longevity increase be awarded to public safety employees after 25 years of service.
+If the proposed additional longevity increase is approved by the Board, approximately 400 more employees will receive the 25-year longevity pay increase in FY 2023, with significantly less numbers in future years, including FY 2024, as there will be a higher number of employees eligible in the first year, or FY 2023.
+This proposal will enhance the County's strategy in retaining experienced employees and increase the County's market position in the long term.
 Merit and longevity increases are each 5 percent for public safety employees.
 In any given year between 40 and 50 percent of public safety employees are eligible for one or the other.
-However, more than 70 percent of public safety employees were eligible for pay increases in FY 2023 due to the deferral of longevity increases in FY 2021 and FY 2022 as well as the impact from the proposed 25-year longevity.
+However, more than 70 percent of public safety employees will be eligible for pay increases in FY 2023 due to the deferral of longevity increases in FY 2021 and FY 2022 as well as the impact from the proposed 25-year longevity.
 It is anticipated that the percentage of public safety employees eligible to receive pay increase in FY 2024 will decrease significantly as compared to FY 2023. - A placeholder of \$5.00 million is included in FY 2024 for compensation adjustments that would result from the annual review of County job classifications.
 The process for review uses representative job classes from among job families and compares pay levels with competitors in the local job market.